 Find similar products:

 The text only version may be available in large print, Braille or audio CD.
-For further information call emc accessibility on 0800 198 5000.
-The product code(s) for this leaflet is: PL 15513/0180.

 Boots NicAssist 10 mg/ml Nasal Spray

 This medicine contains nicotine which belongs to a group of medicines called nicotine replacement therapy or NRT.
-It acts to substitute the nicotine that you normally get from cigarettes and can help you stop smoking.
+It acts to substitute the nicotine that you normally get from cigarettes/e-cigarettes and can be used to relieve and/or prevent unpleasant withdrawal symptoms and cravings for nicotine when you are stopping smoking tobacco or vaping, cutting down or for when you can’t or don’t want to smoke/vape cigarettes/e-cigarettes.

-The benefits of stopping smoking far outweigh any potential risk from using nicotine from NRT.
+The benefits of stopping smoking tobacco far outweigh any potential risk from using nicotine from NRT.
 It is the toxins in cigarette smoke such as tar, lead, cyanide and ammonia that cause smoking related disease and death, not the nicotine.

 This medicine can be used by adults and children of 12 years and over.
 However, some people should not use this medicine or should seek the advice of their pharmacist or doctor first.

+If you are pregnant: You should try to stop smoking/vaping without using NRT.
 However, if you still need help to stop smoking, you can use this product as the risk to your baby is far less than if you continue to smoke.
 You should talk to your pharmacist, nurse or doctor for more advice.
+The effects of vaping on babies and children are not established.

 NRT products that are used intermittently, such as this one, may be preferable to nicotine patches.
 However, if you feel sick or are sick (morning sickness) the patches may be better for you.
 If you do use nicotine patches they should be taken off before bedtime.
+The effects of vaping on your body during pregnancy are not established.

-However, if you still need help to stop smoking, you should use NRT products that are used intermittently, not patches.
+If you are breastfeeding: You should try to stop smoking/vaping without using NRT.
+However, if you still need help to stop smoking/vaping, you should use NRT products that are used intermittently, not patches.
 You should talk to your pharmacist, nurse or doctor for more advice.

 The amount of nicotine that your baby may receive when you are using the nasal spray or other NRT products is much smaller and less harmful than the second-hand smoke they would inhale if you smoked.
+The effects of vaping on your body during breastfeeding are not established.

 Driving and using machines: The nasal spray may irritate your nose and may make you sneeze or make your eyes water when you first start using the spray.
 Do not drive or use machines until you are sure you are not affected.